kksgandhi/personal_site/coherentism todo.md

 Projection + Disliking what we see in ourselves

 Not trans, but there is a juxtaposition between who I present as and who I am

+Left is the party of personal responsibility because they take responsibility for privilige and fight systems and wear masks